Web Analytics Made Easy - Statcounter

 Essential Palm Landscape Design Evaluation in a Backyard

-Best to know what Your Own USDA Hardiness Zone is!
-That's the first thing to know.
-For your best palm tree for backyard success.
+Best to first know what Your Own USDA Hardiness Zone is!
+For your best palm trees for backyard success.
+For instance...

 • Do you live in warm climates, that get a bit chilly, but not really cold winters?
 Like Southern California.

-• Or are you needing a cold-hardy palm?
-Because cold weather temperatures can get pretty low.
+• Or do you need A cold-hardy palm?
+Because cold temperatures can get pretty low.

-Are you wanting a palm as a focal point for your outdoor space?
+Do you want a palm as a focal point for your outdoor space?

-• Know its full, mature height.
+• Know its total height.
 Will it overwhelm your home?
-Will structures it will interfere with?
+Will structures interfere with it?
 Like overhead power lines.

-• Also think of the crown's size.
-Will the palm fronds spread enough to hit something?
+• What about the crown's size.
+Will palm fronds spread out hitting something?

 No Foresight for the palm trees coming onto the home.What Went Wrong Here?